hbctraining/GCC-BOSC-2018/lessons/sample_level_QC.md

 For example, in the table above, SampleA has a greater proportion of counts associated with XCR1 (5.5/1,000,000) than does sampleB (5.5/1,500,000) even though the RPKM count values are the same.
 Therefore, we cannot directly compare the counts for XCR1 (or any other gene) between sampleA and sampleB because the total number of normalized counts are different between samples.

-### TPM (recommended for within sample comparisons)

-In contrast to RPKM/FPKM, TPM-normalized counts normalize for both sequencing depth and gene length, but have the same total TPM-normalized counts per sample.
-Therefore, the normalized count values are comparable both between and within samples.

 > *NOTE:* [This video by StatQuest](http://www.rna-seqblog.com/rpkm-fpkm-and-tpm-clearly-explained/) shows in more detail why TPM should be used in place of RPKM/FPKM if needing to normalize for sequencing depth and gene length.

-### Tool-specific metrics (recommended for between sample comparisons)

-Tool-specific metrics of normalization are often the best methods for comparing counts between samples.
-These methods account for the composition of the sample, so that the normalization factors are not skewed by outlier or differentially expressed genes.

->**NOTE:** EdgeR's **TMM method** of normalization is recommended for **all comparisons** (within and between samples).

 # Quality Control